AntonSol919/linkspace/homepage/lns.md

 ### Do I require a registration?

 No.
-Nothing in linkspace requires a registration.
-Everything can be done without.
-In fact, \*:~ names you set up for your own use (similarly to /etc/hosts), and \*:local are meant for names you share between peers.
-Registrations allow you to pick an unambiguous name to be known publicly, and they support the project financially.
+Its just a public or private phone-book.

 ### Does it require money?

-No, not necessarily.

-Names ending with:
+That depends.
+LNS is run by volunteers.
+Some top level names can ask for a contribution - others are free.

+Names currently available are:

-- :free - First come, first served.
-Free of charge.
+- example:free - First come, first served.
-- :dev - if you get a pull request accepted.
+- example:dev - Get a pull request accepted.
-- :com - 10 euro per year.
-- :nl - 10 euro per year.
+- example:com - commercial - 10$ per year and helps fund the project!

 ### How do i register?

 To do so, see [claim a name](#claim).

-### Can I register a top level authority like ':org' or ':sex' etc?
+### Can I be a top level authority like ':org' or ':sex' etc?

 Yes.
-I am looking for people and organizations to do so.
+I am looking for people willing to do so.
-Contact me at <antonsol919+registar@gmail.com> for more information.
+Shoot me a message at <antonsol919+registar@gmail.com> if you're interested.

-### Can I buy with crypto?
-Why not use crypto to do X, Y, Z ?

-Linkspace is easy to integrate with blockchains (or can be used to create new blockchains).
-You are free to build on it as you wish (MPL-2.0 license).
-In an effort to put food on the table and pay taxes I prefer fiat money and a 1 cent transaction save a lot of trouble w.r.t. identification if you lose the private key.
-Other top level authorities set their own price and how to pay it.

 ## Claim a name{#claim}